 EDCD 610 is a graded course.
-Included in the assignments is the requirement that the following must also be met to receive a passing grade:
+The following must also be met to receive a passing grade:

 - Completion of all assignments of acceptable quality, turned in by date due; - Attendance at all classes.
 More than one unexcused absence will result in course failure and lateness to class will affect your participation grade. - Active classroom participation including discussion of reading materials and providing and accepting constructive feedback and suggestions for and from classmates and instructor.